 The entire hotel is extremely LEGO themed with LEGO models and fun surprises around every corner.
 The LEGOLAND Castle Hotel offers three themed room options: Knights & Dragons, Royal Princess, and Magic Wizard.

-All rooms include a separate area for kids with a bunk bed and pull out trundle and an entertainment center.
+All rooms include a separate area for kids with bunk beds and pull out trundle and an entertainment center.
 Adults get their own flat panel TV and a King size bed.
 Each room includes a mini-fridge and coffee maker as well.
 Bigger families with children can opt for one of the larger room types.
 Suites with a pull-out sofa sleeper are available and accommodate up to 7 people.

 LEGOLAND Hotel Room Treasure Hunt

 Just like at the original LEGOLAND California Hotel, kids enjoy a treasure hunt in their room complete with LEGO surprises.
-Complete the scavenger hunt (provided at check-in) and you will learn the code to unlock the treasure box in your room.
+Complete the scavenger hunt (provided at check-in) and you will learn the code to unlock the treasure chest in your room.

 Knights and Dragons Room